Kangpokpi district: History

 After its merger into the Republic of India, the Manipur state was administered as a single district comprising a union territory.
-It was divided into eight subdivisions, of which the Sadar subdivision (central subdivision) consisted of the region around the Imphal city, containing both a valley portion and hill regions.
-By 1961, the hill regions of the Sadar subdivision were separated from it and added to the Mao subdivision in the north.
-The combined subdivision was called "Mao and Sadar Hills" (which came to be known as the "Senapati district" in more recent times).
-The valley portions were divided into two subdivisions called Imphal West and Imphal East, a division that persists till this day.
+It was divided into eight subdivisions, of which the Sadar Subdivision (central subdivision) consisted of the region around the Imphal city, containing both a valley portion and hill regions.
+The hill regions of the Sadar Subdivision came to be called "Sadar Hills".
+By 1961, they were combined with the Mao Subdivision to the north form "Mao and Sadar Hills" (which came to be known as the "Senapati district" in more recent times).
+The valley portion of the Sadar Subdivision was also divided into two subdivisions called Imphal West and Imphal East, a division that persists till this day.

-In 1969, the union territory of Manipur was organised into five districts, with "Mao and Sadar Hills" becoming one of the five.
-The district was referred to as "Manipur North", with a headquarters at Karong.
-Sadar Hills was one of its three subdivisions, the other two being Mao West and Mao East.
+In 1969, the territory of Manipur was divided into five districts, with "Mao and Sadar Hills" becoming the district called "Manipur North".
+Its headquarters was at Karong.
+The district was divided into three subdivisions: Sadar Hills, Mao West and Mao East.

-During the late 1950s and 1960s, the Kuki tribes living in the northern hills of Manipur faced large-scale displacement, as a result of the activism of the Naga National Council attempting to homogenise the population in those areas.
-The displaced Kuki tribes moved inwards into the state and occupied regions in the Sadar Hills subdivision.
+During the late 1950s and 1960s, the Kuki tribes living in the northern hills of Manipur faced large-scale displacement, as a result of the activism of the Naga National League and Manipur Naga Council attempting to homogenise the population in those areas.
+Between 1951 and 1961, 30 villages of the Ukhrul Subdivision, 77 villages of the Tamenglong Subdivision, and 14 villages of the Mao Subdivision were eliminated.
+The displaced Kuki tribes from these districts moved inwards into the state and some of them settled in the Sadar Hills.
 This gave the Sadar Hills subdivision a distinct character.

 In 1976, the district headquarters of "Manipur North" was shifted to the town of Senapati, and the district itself came to be called the Senapati district.

 In 1981, Sadar Hills was divided into two subdivisions, Sadar Hills West, based at Kangpokpi and Sadar Hills East, based at Saikul.
 The remainder of the district was made one subdivision called Mao-Maram, and was based at Tadubi.
-Efforts made by the successive governments of Manipur to separate the Sadar Hills subdivisions into an independent district failed.
+Efforts made by the successive governments of Manipur to separate the Sadar Hills subdivisions into an independent district failed owing to pressure from the Naga tribals.